jrrobison1/pycpidr/README.md

 ```

 #### Using custom filters
 pycpidr DEPID mode supports custom filtering of sentences and tokens.
-By default, pycpidr uses filters described by Sirts et al (2017):
+By default, pycpidr uses filters described by (Sirts et al., 2017):
 - Sentence filter.
     - Filter out sentences with "I" or "You" as the subject of the sentence (i.e. if the "I" or "You" token dependency is "nsubj" and it's head dependency is the root).
     - Note: Sirts et al (2017) also filters out vague sentences using SpeciTeller.
 That is a filter which pycpidr does not yet implement.